Electrons herald non-classical light: Abstract

 Whereas the unheralded electron spectrum includes all inelastic scattering pathways, access to the properties of the detected optical mode is enabled through electron-photon coincidences.
-The spectra of electrons in coincidence to one (red) or two (yellow) detected photons (cf. Fig.~\ref{fig:figure3_spectrum}\textbf{d}) closely resemble copies of the uncorrelated spectrum (blue) when normalized to the area under the curve (slight deviations in the shape of the coincidence spectra may occur due to transmission losses on the heralding photons, see SI).
-The central wavelength of the TM\textsubscript{00} mode, which dominates the transmitted photons, defines the relative shift of the spectra, and the phase matching bandwidth of the optical mode with 100-keV electrons of 65~meV, corresponding to 100~nm optical wavelength (cf. Fig.~\ref{fig:figure3_spectrum}\textbf{e}) moderately broadens the distributions towards higher scattering orders.
+The spectra of electrons in coincidence with one (red) or two (yellow) detected photons (cf. Fig.~\ref{fig:figure3_spectrum}\textbf{d}) closely resemble copies of the uncorrelated spectrum (blue) when normalized to the area under the curve.
+The central wavelength of the TM\textsubscript{00} mode, which dominates the transmitted photons, defines the relative shift of the spectra to be around 0.9~eV.
+A moderate spectral broadening of 65~meV per electron scattering order can be attributed to the phase-matching bandwidth of 80 nm with the optical mode (cf. Fig.~\ref{fig:figure3_spectrum}\textbf{e}).
+This corresponds to an effective interaction length of around $40~\mu\text{m}$, in which the electron beam and the optical mode’s field can be regarded as parallel (see simulation results in the SI).\\

-While the previously calculated coupling constant $g_0^\textrm{EELS}$ can include multiple inelastic scattering pathways, and thus may be very large~\cite{Adiv2023}, a strong coupling to a single optical mode is highly desirable.
-The coupling strength $g_0$ of electrons to the detected TM\textsubscript{00} mode can be determined via Equation \ref{eq:ck}, taking into account optical losses (see SI for transmission measurements).
-The detection probability of one or two photons $P_1$ and $P_2$ is deduced from the area of the $m=1$ and $m=2$ sidebands in the electron-photon and electron-photon-photon coincidence spectra, respectively.
+While the previously calculated coupling constant $g_0^\textrm{EELS}$ includes all excitable modes, we are primarily interested in the strong coupling to a single optical mode.
+We gain access to its coupling constant via the intrinsic mode filtering of the optical setup and subsequent electron-photon coincidence detection.
+The coupling strength $g_0$ of electrons to the detected TM\textsubscript{00} mode is determined taking into account optical losses (see SI for transmission measurements).
+The detection probabilities of one or two photons $P_1$ and $P_2$ are deduced from the area of the $m=1$ and $m=2$ sidebands in the electron-photon and electron-photon-photon coincidence spectra, respectively.
 They define the number of single- (two-)photon excitation events in which one (two) photons were detected.
 The calculated $g_0>0.2$ is somewhat lower than the value extracted from the electron spectrum, illustrating the necessity of coincident photon detection for disentangling multiple scattering pathways and, in particular, for isolating coherent photon generation. \\